A Walter Ulric Story

 “He’s here to help me.”

-Julia emerged from the interior of the house.
-She wore blue jeans with holes in the knees, and a West Virginia State Police Academy tee shirt.
+Julia emerged from the interior of the house, dressed in blue jeans with holes in the knees and a West Virginia State Police Academy tee shirt.
 Her hair was down for once.
-Cassandra turned around and tilted her head to one side.
+Cassandra turned around, tilting her head to one side.